International Dog Day: Pup-Friendly Pancake Recipes

-This brunch favourite need not be just for the humans in the household.
+This foodie favourite need not be just for the humans in the household.
 Photo: Pronina Marina/Getty Images

 Banana Pup Pancake